ppy/osu-wiki/wiki/Community/Mappers_Guild/en.md

 The **Mappers' Guild** is a group of mappers responsible for creating [beatmaps](/wiki/Beatmap) for osu!'s [Featured Artists](/wiki/People/Featured_Artists).
 Utilising an MMO-style guild format, it allows mappers to earn rewards by participating in the ranking process for Featured Artist beatmaps and cooperating in mapping-related quests.

 Guild organisation and discussion can be found in the `#mappers-guild` channel of the [osu!
-Discord server](https://discord.gg/ppy).
-For the most up to date information, track home page of the [Mappers' Guild website](https://mappersguild.com/).
+Discord server](https://discord.com/invite/ppy).
+For the most up-to-date information, track the home page of the [Mappers' Guild website](https://mappersguild.com/).

 ## System

-Mappers can join the guild at any time via the [Mappers' Guild website](https://mappersguild.com/) by authenticating their osu! account.
+Mappers can join the guild at any time via the [Mappers' Guild website](https://mappersguild.com/) by authenticating through their osu! account.

-Mappers' Guild members can earn rewards by participating in the ranking process for Featured Artist maps that are connected to the Mappers' Guild.
-This primarily focuses on creating beatmaps, however rewards are also provided for users who contribute by [modding](/wiki/Modding), creating [storyboards](/wiki/Storyboard), completing quests within the guild, and participating in Featured Artist-related beatmapping contests.
+Mappers' Guild members can earn rewards by participating in the [ranking process](/wiki/Beatmap_ranking_procedure) for Featured Artist maps that are connected to the Mappers' Guild.
+This primarily focuses on creating beatmaps, but rewards are also provided for users who contribute by [modding](/wiki/Modding), creating [storyboards](/wiki/Storyboard), completing quests within the guild, and participating in Featured Artist–related beatmapping contests.

 ### Quests